haotianwudev/ai_understand_chrome_ext_v3/README.md

 # ai_understand_chrome_ext_v3

 This Chrome extension allows users to understand the select text on a webpage by right click, select 'Understand selected text'.
+Everything learned from ChatGPT.

 ## Installation